Qumulo/docs/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/networking-cluster.md

 * Firewall protocols or ports allowed for proactive monitoring

-* Where `N` is the number of nodes, `N-1` floating IPs for each node, for each client-facing VLAN
+* Where `N` is the number of nodes, `N-1` floating IP addresses for each node, for each client-facing VLAN

 ## Connecting to Redundant Switches